Learning from flowsheets: A generative transformer model for autocompletion of flowsheets: Generative Flowsheet Transformer

 \subsection{Decoder-only architecture for causal language modeling}

 Since we aim to complete SFILES~2.0 strings using causal language modeling, our proposed architecture is based on an auto-regressive decoder-only transformer model as described in Section~\ref{sec:autoregressive_transformer}.
 The SFILES~2.0 language with a small vocabulary size of less than 100 is rather simple compared to human language with a vocabulary size of approximately 500k words in Finnish or approximately 90k words in English~\cite{birch2008predicting}.
 Thus, we use the architecture of the small version of the GPT-2 transformer model~\cite{Radford2019}, which contains a decoder stack consisting of $N=12$ decoder layers.
 Each decoder layer comprises a masked multi-head self-attention sub-layer with $h=12$ attention heads and a feed-forward sub-layer.
 With an embedding dimension of $n_{embd}=768$ the number of parameters in this architecture adds up to 85.9 million.
 The high number of parameters increases the capacity of the model to capture the entire complexity of a language.
-Note that we counteract overfitting of the model parameters by using early-stopping during the training procedure.
+On the other hand, this also increases the risk of overfitting the model on our training data.
+The GPT-2 configuration we used, by default implements dropout during the training procedure in the embedding, attention, and fully-connected layers to counteract overfitting.
+Furthermore, we make use of a technique called early-stopping during the training procedure, which monitors the error on a validation set and stops the training once this error does not decrease anymore.
+In future works, a more rigorous investigation of the optimal model size and hyperparameters could be performed using Bayesian optimization or information criteria.